SellerCloud uses a custom label to relate the SellerCloud SKU to an eBay listing.

 Updating Custom Labels on Ebay in Bulk

 This is for non-variation listings only.
 For this process, you may want to subscribe to eBay’s File Exchange.

 - Subscribe by navigating to the Subscriptions page and clicking Subscribe next to File Exchange.

-- On the left side of the screen, select Completed downloads and you can download the file with your eBay listings to a CSV file.
-The file will have a lot of data on all of your listings.
+- On the left side of the screen, select Completed downloads and download the file with your eBay listings to a CSV file.
+The file will have complete data on all your listings.
 For the purpose of adjusting custom labels, you can delete all columns except the Action, ItemID, and Custom Label columns.

 - In this file, you can adjust the Custom Label field to whatever you like and save it.

-- Navigate back to the File Exchange Center and select Upload Listings and Updates, then select the file with your changes.
+- Return to the File Exchange Center and select Upload Listings and Updates, then select the file with your changes.

-- You can then select the View Upload Results on the left-hand side of the screen to confirm that the file was successfully uploaded (Pay attention to the % of Actions Completed column).
+- Select View Upload Results on the left-hand side to confirm that the file was successfully uploaded: Pay attention to the % of Actions Completed column.

-- Ensure you save the file in CSV format; otherwise, File Exchange cannot read the changes you are trying to make.
+- Ensure that you save the file in CSV format; otherwise, File Exchange cannot read the changes you are trying to make.

-- The ItemID column format may throw off the upload.
-As a precaution, we suggest changing the format to “Number."
-You can do this by right-clicking on the column, selecting Format Cells, select “Number” and setting the decimal places to "0" (by default it is set to 2).
+- The ItemID column format may affect the upload.
+As a precaution, we suggest changing the format to Number.
+You can do this by right-clicking the column, selecting Format Cells, selecting Number, and setting the decimal places to "0" (by default, it is set to 2).